 Data and Privacy Protection in the U.S. Our U.S. operations are subject to various federal and state laws and regulations governing the collection, protection and use of consumer credit and other information, and imposing sanctions for the misuse of such information or unauthorized access to data.
 Many of these provisions also affect our customers' use of consumer credit or other data we furnish.
-The information underlying our North America Commercial Solutions business and Direct Marketing Services products and services is less regulated than the other portions of our business.
-A significant portion of the information maintained for our Direct Marketing products and services is voluntarily provided by individuals, rendering it subject to fewer restrictions on use.
+The information underlying our U.S. Commercial Services and Direct Marketing Services business is less regulated than the other portions of our business.
+A significant portion of the information maintained by our Marketing Services business is voluntarily provided by individuals, rendering it subject to fewer restrictions on use.
 It is our policy, however, to treat all information with a high degree of security, reflecting our recognition of individuals' privacy concerns.